 A truly optimized workflow will:

-- Identify and remove unnecessary steps and processes that lead to slow downs
+- Identify and remove unnecessary steps and processes that lead to slowdowns

 - Assign the right tasks to those with the appropriate skills for better quality work